 The Group maintains an internal set of Financial Golden Rules which serve as a prudential financial framework for performance monitoring and planning future strategy.
 They also ensure that long term financial resilience is maintained which is a central strand - and enabler - of the Group’s corporate strategy.
 All these rules were met during the year.
 Social Housing Interest Cover during the year was 1.5 times, exceeding the internal 1.3 times minimum, whilst EBITDA MRI Cash Interest Cover was robust at 2.0 times against an internal minimum of 1.5 times.

 A key feature of the Group’s approach to managing risk is to maintain a clear corporate split between regulated and non regulated activities and specific Financial Golden Rules have been developed accordingly.
 All were met during the year, including “value at risk”¹ coverage which was 6.7 times against an internal minimum of 1.5 times.
-Commercial activities are isolated within a separate subsidiary, Latimer.
+Commercial activities are isolated within Latimer, the Group's development arm.
 As Latimer matures it will build up reserves to provide a ‘buffer’ appropriate to the risks it is exposed to.
 Subject to this condition being met it will provide a source of income to help fund core social housing activity.

 In summary, the Group ended the year in a strong position from which to execute its future plans.
 It remains confident in its ongoing ability to improve services, invest in new systems and new ways of working to help realise significant efficiencies, improve financial strength and resilience and increase capacity.